Burberry investor Royal London to vote against pay report

-LONDON Burberry (BRBY.L) investor Royal London Asset Management expressed continued concern about corporate governance at the British luxury brand and said it would vote against the company's pay report.
+LONDON (Reuters) - Burberry (BRBY.L) investor Royal London Asset Management expressed continued concern about corporate governance at the British luxury brand and said it would vote against the company's pay report.

 Royal London holds a 0.5 percent stake in Burberry, whose executive pay policies have faced persistent investor criticism.